-To buy your first metro card you must do it at inside a subway station that has a teller.
-Otherwise you can not refill it nor go on a bus.
+To buy your first metro card, you must do it inside a subway station that has a teller.
+Otherwise, you can not refill it nor go on a bus.

 You must have money on the card before getting on the bus.

-And if you’re bored while your in the Cab, you get to watch TV, cable, and even can do a pay per watch show or movie.
+And if you’re bored while you are in the Cab, you get to watch TV, cable, and even can do a pay-per-watch show or movie.

 Fun Facts About the New York City Subway System

 In 1898 the City of New York started an underground subway system.

 The subway system began during the War of Currents when Thomas Edison and his opponent, George Westinghouse, struggled over the acceptance of direct current or alternating current as the standard way to deliver electricity.

 It is the most extensive public transportation system in the world, with 468 stations in operation.

 The New York City Subway is also one of the world’s oldest public transit systems.